-Asher Heimermann is an entrepreneur, media proprietor and photojournalist.
-He is the founder of Incident Response.
+Asher Heimermann is a conservative entrepreneur and photojournalist.
 He has taken a keen and active interest in all areas of public service for decades.

 At age 17 and during his senior year in high school, he would become the youngest mayoral candidate in Sheboygan history when he declared his candidacy in November 2011.
 Heimermann and six other candidates challenged self-described alcoholic Mayor Bob Ryan in a recall election.
 Also during his senior year in high school, Heimermann developed a concept that would later become his most successful business yet, Incident Response.
 After graduating from high school in 2012, he launched his third business, a first-run newspaper.
 The digital publication would quickly become the second most visited news website in his hometown.